Monitor network connectivity by using Connection Monitor

 |ChecksFailedPercent||% Checks Failed||Percentage||Average||Percentage of failed checks for a test.||ConnectionMonitorResourceId

-You can create metric alerts on connection monitors using the methods below
+You can create metric alerts on connection monitors by using the following methods:

-- From Connection Monitor, create metric alerts during the creation of connection monitors by using the Azure portal.
+From Connection Monitor, create metric alerts during the creation of connection monitors by using the Azure portal.

-- Choose the connection monitor resource that you created in Connection Monitor.
+- Select the connection monitor resource that you created in Connection Monitor.

-- Ensure that Metric shows up as signal type for the connection monitor.
+- Ensure that Metric is selected as the signal type for the connection monitor.

-- For Signal Type, choose Metrics.
-For example, select ChecksFailedPercent(Preview).
+- For Signal Type, select Metrics.
+For example, select ChecksFailedPercent.

-- All of the dimensions for the metric are listed.
-Choose the dimension name and dimension value.
-For example, select Source Address and then enter the IP address of any source in your connection monitor.
+- All the dimensions for the metric are listed.
+Select the dimension name and dimension value.
+For example, select Source Address, and then enter the IP address of any source in your connection monitor.

-- In Alert Logic, fill in the following details:
+- In Alert Logic, enter the following values: